 - have been menopausal for longer than 10 years

-- have a personal or family history of breast cancer
+- have a personal or family history of breast cancer or endometrial cancer

-- Exercise regularly.
-Exercise helps you maintain a healthy body weight, improves sleep, and eases the anxiety and mood shifts that can accompany menopause.
+- Exercise regularly: Exercise helps you maintain a healthy body weight, improves sleep, and eases the anxiety and mood shifts that can accompany menopause.

-- Be mindful of what you eat.
-Avoid spicy food, caffeine, and alcohol, all of which can trigger hot flashes and night sweats.
+- Be mindful of what you eat: Avoid spicy food, caffeine, and alcohol, all of which can trigger hot flashes and night sweats.

-- Find healthy ways to manage stress.
-When you’re stressed, it can impact your sleep and mood.
+- Find healthy ways to manage stress: When you’re stressed, it can impact your sleep and mood.
 It can also increase the frequency of hot flashes.
 Consider yoga, meditation, breathing exercises, tai chi, or spending time on a favorite hobby to keep your stress manageable.

 Progesterone is often combined with estrogen to treat the symptoms of menopause.
 In combination, these two hormones can reduce the hot flashes, night sweats, and other side effects of menopause.